naienim/AI_projects/README.md

 # AI_projects
-Project and Computer Assignments of Fundamentals of Artificial Intelligence - UT
+Project and Computer Assignments of Artificial Intelligence - UT